Obese patients (those with a calculated body mass index greater than 30) may be advised to lose weight prior to surgery.

 Abdominal muscles are sutured together to reconstruct the integrity of the abdominal wall and bring in the waist.
 These sutures are placed in the midline with knots buried deep to prevent artificial-looking bumps.

-Eliminating “dog ears”
+Reduction of “dog ears”

 Frequently after a Traditional Tummy Tuck, small pockets of skin form at each end of the long horizontal incision used in the standard procedure.
 Such skin pockets, due to their appearance, are often referred to as “dog ears”.
-These “ears” have to be surgically removed several months after Tummy Tuck when the healing is complete.
+These “ears” have to be surgically reduced several months after Tummy Tuck when the healing is complete.

-To avoid complications and a secondary procedure, Dr. Chugay has developed a method of eliminating “dog ears” before they are formed.
+To avoid complications and a secondary procedure, Dr. Chugay has developed a method of reducing “dog ears” before they are formed.
 Sparing the unnecessary detail, this technique involves, after fully suturing the abdominal wall, going back to the incision site and re-excising additional amounts of skin at each end of the original incision.
 Such additional excision is elliptical in shape.
 The ends of the excisions are then sutured meticulously.

 What is a “Mini Tummy Tuck”?

 This rather confusing term simply means that your surgery will not have to be as extensive as the regular Tummy Tuck.
-This will be achieved by making the initial horizontal incision very small and completely hidden in the hairline, by not bringing the muscles together with permanent stitches or by combining both of these features.
+This will be achieved by making the initial horizontal incision very small and completely hidden in the hairline, by not bringing the muscles together with stitches or by combining both of these features.
 The candidates for this procedure will have less hanging skin and little or no protrusion of the abdomen.

 Dr. Chugay utilizes IV sedation in conjunction with local anesthetic.
 You will be comfortably asleep during the procedure.
 Dr Chugay is pleased to offer Goldilocks Anesthesia.